blocktion/json-to-table/README.md

 - **Virtual Scrolling**: For very large datasets (coming soon)
 - **Lazy Loading**: Nested data is loaded on demand

-## 🏢 About Parallax Solutions
+## 🏢 About Blocktion

-This package is developed by [Parallax Solutions](https://parallaxsolutions.org), a company specializing in innovative SaaS solutions and developer tools.
-This component is part of our **Blocktion** project ecosystem - a comprehensive SaaS platform currently in development.
+This package is part of the **Blocktion platform** - an intelligent workflow automation platform that enables you to create, manage, and execute complex workflows through a powerful combination of visual design and advanced orchestration.

-### Blocktion Project
+### Blocktion Platform

-Blocktion is our flagship SaaS platform that provides powerful data visualization and management tools.
-This JSON-to-table component was originally developed for Blocktion's data exploration features and is now available to the open-source community.
+[Blocktion](https://blocktion.io) is a sophisticated, enterprise-grade workflow automation platform that transforms complex automation challenges into simple, visual workflows.
+This JSON-to-table component was originally developed for Blocktion's data exploration and visualization features and is now available to the open-source community.

+Read the [root folder README](../../README.md) to learn more about Blocktion's full capabilities, including:

+- Visual workflow designer with drag-and-drop interface
+- Advanced block system with rich integrations (Gmail, Twitter, AI/ML services)
+- Intelligent execution engine with path optimization
+- Real-time monitoring and enterprise security features

 ## 🤝 Contributing